yugh88/Dhan-Niti/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-This README should guide you and other developers in setting up the project for development or contribution.
-Let me know if you need any further customizations!
+This README should now be aligned with your tech stack using React Native.
+Let me know if you need any further adjustments!